Proof complexity of positive branching programs: Case study: the pigeonhole principle

 \subsection{Summary of proof structure}

-The main result of this section is: \begin{theorem} There are polynomial-size $\poselndt$ proofs of $\php n$. \end{theorem} At a high level, we shall employ a traditional proof structure for proving $\php n$, specialising somewhat to our setting for certain intermediate results.
+At a high level we shall employ a known proof structure for proving $\php n$, going back to \cite{DBLP:journals/jsyml/Bussandpigeons87} and later employed by \cite{DBLP:journals/mlq/AtseriasGG01}, specialising to our setting for certain intermediate results.
 Before surveying this, let us introduce some notation.

 \begin{notation} We fix $n \in \Nat$ throughout this section and write: \begin{itemize} \item $\PPi{i}$ for the list $\pij i 1 , \dots, \pij i n$, and just $\PPi{}$ for the list $\PPi 1 , \dots, \PPi {n+1} $. \item $\PPj j$ for the list $\pij 1 j, \dots, \pij{n+1} j $ and just $\PPj{}$ for the list $\PPj 1 , \dots, \PPj n$. \end{itemize} \end{notation} The notation $\PPj{}$ is suggestive since, construing $\PPi{}$ as an $(n+1) \times n$ matrix of propositional variables, $\PPj{}$ is just the transpose $n\times (n+1)$ matrix.